 Laneige Cream Skin Milk Oil Cleanser $34

 Best for normal to dry skin, this 5.5 pH cleanser is perfect for combating dullness and dryness in the skin.
 The milk oil in this cleanser helps to melt makeup and gently cleanse the skin, while the white leaf tea water ensures hydration and soothes it.
-Jojoba seed oil also helps to further give the skin a soft feel.
-The fragrance-free formula makes this great for the dry-skinned sensitive user.
+The jojoba seed oil also helps to further give the skin a soft feel.
+The fragrance-free formula makes this great for dry-skinned sensitive users.
 Where most makeup-removing formulas bring along with them a fear of drying out ingredients that aren’t good for the skin, this formula balances the two jobs perfectly⎯ soothing the skin, and removing the makeup!

 Switching to a low pH cleanser is a decision your skin will thank you for.
 With the attention it’s been getting, we’re seeing a great variety that accommodates to different skin types, too.
 Whether you’re oily-skinned and decide to go with the Tata Harper Clarifying cleanser, or a dry and sensitive skinned user and aim for the CeraVe Hydrating Cleanser, each one’s acidity level will be safe for your skin.
 Watching out for the magic 4.4-5 range will ensure your cleanser is doing the absolute most it can to work with your skin for the benefits you want out of it!